grimimirg/DIY-Ribbon-Microphone/README.md

 ## 📺 Oscilloscope

-* Oscilloscope used for system debugging: At least an Portable FNIRSI (which worked rather good)
+* Oscilloscope used for system debugging: At least a Portable FNIRSI (which worked rather good)
 * Connection:

   * Probe tip to preamp output